romandariana/adi-kuiper-gen/docs/kuiper-versions.rst

 ----

+.. _kuiper-versions-basic-image:

 Basic Image (Default)
 ----------------------

 The default configuration includes only the essential packages and configuration needed for a functional system:

 - **01.bootstrap** - Core filesystem setup
 - **02.set-locale-and-timezone** - Basic system localization